 Reasons for considering this procedure vary for each patient, depending on their medical and cosmetic circumstances.
 You may choose to undergo revision surgery because a previous reconstruction attempt failed.
 For instance, if you developed an infection that necessitated the removal or replacement of your implants, your result may be asymmetrical or disproportionate, which can require correction through revision surgery.
 Alternatively, if your reconstruction was performed in a way that left you with poor cosmetic results, revision surgery will allow you to reshape the breasts into a more aesthetically pleasing contour.
 Some patients may chose to convert from an implant reconstruction to a living tissue (such as DIEP flap) reconstruction, especially if they are experiencing problems with their implants.
 Other patients may simply want or need an implant exchange surgery.

 Many patients seek breast reconstruction revision as a result of complications that have occurred in the breasts over time.
 These concerns can range from an implant displacement, rupture or capsular contracture, to a hernia in the abdominal area where the tissue was removed to rebuild your breast.
 Whether you are experiencing a medical issue, or your aesthetic goals were overlooked, our surgeons can design a surgical plan tailored to your health needs and cosmetic desires.
-Based on your in-depth consultation, she will weigh your medical and aesthetic concerns to help determine a revisionary plan.
-Having performed hundreds of breast reconstruction revision procedures in Austin and beyond, our surgeons aim to help you feel more comfortable and confident about your body moving forward.
+Based on your in-depth consultation, your surgeon will weigh your medical and aesthetic concerns to help determine a revisionary plan.
+Having performed thousands of breast reconstruction revision procedures in Austin and beyond, our reconstructive plastic surgeons aim to help you feel more comfortable and confident about your body moving forward.

 Symptoms of Complications after Breast Reconstruction